 Windows Defender, also known as Microsoft security essential (or Windows Security in Windows 11), is a built-in antivirus software that comes with Windows 10/11 and 8.1.
 With frequent definition updates and the intelligence of the Operating System with improved vulnerability assessment, Windows Defender becomes a trustable free AV solution for Microsoft Operating Systems.

-Most of the users depend on this built-in security tool since Microsoft built it well because they know how their OS works.
-In a few special cases, you may need to remove or disable the Windows Defender, this post shows how to do that.
+Most users depend on this built-in security tool since Microsoft built it well because they know how their OS works.
+In a few special cases, you may need to remove or disable the Windows Defender; this post shows how to do that.